jhudson8/react-mixin-manager/README.md

 * add(mixinName, mixinImpl[, dependsOn, dependsOn, ...]);
 * get([mixinNameOrImpl, mixinNameOrImpl, ...]) // returns an array of mixins ready to assign to the ```mixins``` attribute when creating a React class

-Mixins can be registered and named for ease of use
+Mixins can be registered and named for ease of use (and resuse as mixins can depend on other mixins by name)
 ```
 React.mixins.add('myMixin', myMixinImpl);
 ...